 Activation grants are one-off grants awarded to new organisations joining the Be Connected Network.
-All organisations who join the network before August 2019 will be able to apply for a $2,000 Activation grant.

 Funding can be spent on anything that will help you support older Australians to gain digital skills, including new devices, broadband fees, or expenses for digital mentors or volunteers.

 Activation grants are assessed and funding awarded on a monthly basis.

 Derrinallum Library spent their Activation grant funding on new equipment to maximise the benefit of resources already in the library.

 In order to apply for this funding, you must:

 - Be a Be Connected Network Partner.
 If you're not already part of the Network, click here to join.